Mostafa-Ragab/news-list/README.md

 A full-stack news application that securely fetches live headlines from **NewsAPI** via a protected backend, and displays them in a clean responsive UI with search, refresh, skeleton loading, and detail view.

-This project demonstrates best-practices in frontend architecture, API security, state management, and clean UI/UX — assisted by AI tooling for optimization.
+This project demonstrates best-practices in frontend performance, API security, and clean UI/UX.

 ---